RicardoRonan/tech-assessment/README.md

 ### 3. Test Pagination via Front-End

-1. Start the front-end: `cd src/client && npm run dev`
+1. Start the front-end: `cd client && npm run dev`
 2. Open `http://localhost:5173`
 3. You should see 10 items per page
 4. Click "Next" to go to page 2